 The current transformer is connected to two phases of the generator to provide current for the Current Boost System.
-The CT provides several turns-ratios for tailoring the CBS to a variety of generator systems.
-Refer to Paragraph 2-4 for appropriate turns-ratio.
+The CT provides several turns-ratios for tailoring the CBS 305 to a variety of generator systems.
+Refer to Paragraph 2-4 for appropriate turns-ratios.

-The CT is available in three sizes:
+The CT is available in two sizes:

-a.
-Part Number BE 21331-001: for use with the CBS 310 only and on generators with rated line currents up to 800 A.

-b.
-Part Number BE 21433-001: for use with either the CBS 310 or the CBS 320 on generators with rated line currents up to 800 A.
+- 1. Part Number BE 21331-001: for use on generators with rated line currents up to 800A. - 2.
+Part Number BE 21432-001: for use on generators with rated line currents up to 2400A.